-1971 is a BOC gig desert... they played lots of clubs all over the NE - but I don't have any venues or dates - and at the end of the year managed to secure their first major tour support slot with John McLaughlin & the Mahavishnu Orchestra and The Byrds.
+1971 is a BOC/SFG gig desert... they played lots of clubs all over the NE - although I don't have an awful lot in the way of venues or firm dates - and at the end of the year managed to secure their first major tour support slot with John McLaughlin & the Mahavishnu Orchestra and The Byrds.

 In July, they did a successful audition for Columbia Records and in October they recorded their first LP at The Warehouse... and that's about all I know for sure...

 For helping me out with some of the gigs that I do know about, I'd like to thank Paul 5 and Ian Cassetty for their assistance, but I'm always on the lookout for more info, so if you have got anything to contribute to help develop this page into one worth displaying - missing gig info, adverts, reviews, ticket stubs, posters etc etc - then please let me .